Mammad900/3d-renderer-cpu/SceneFile.md

 new light directional 1 -1 -1 1 1 1 1

 # Material #
-new material
+new material MyMaterial phong
     diffuseColor 1 0 0 1
 end

 # Mesh and object #
-new mesh sphere 16 32 0
+new mesh MyMesh sphere 16 32 MyMaterial new object MyMesh
-new object 0
     0 0 0
     1 1 1
-    0 0 0
+    30 45 60
 ```

 ## Notes

+- Material and mesh names cannot contain spaces.
 - Indentation is for readability only.
 All whitespace is ignored.
 - If the file is missing optional sections, defaults are used:
   - All camera settings, settings and scene globals are optional.